 “Volume” is one of the most frequently discussed metrics around crypto trading.
 Whether predicting market movements or identifying legitimate popularity, volume can say as much about a crypto’s prospects as its actual price.

-In this article, we will identify what exactly volume is, and how it’s relevant to cryptocurrency.
+This article will identify what exactly volume is and its relevance to cryptocurrency.
 Then, we’ll study some limitations of the metric.

 What is Crypto Trading Volume?

-This may sound similar to “liquidity”, but these metrics aren’t the same.
+This may sound similar to “liquidity,” but these metrics aren’t the same.
 For example, volume is the sum of actual trades taking place.
-However, liquidity is simply the amount available for trade at any specific price.
-Volume and liquidity tend to correlate.
+However, liquidity is the amount available for trade at any specific price.
+Therefore, volume and liquidity tend to correlate.

 Calculating Trading Volume

 You can calculate trading volume differently depending on where you look.
-CoinMarketCap calculates “the total spot trading volume reported by all exchanges over the last 24 hours for that crypto asset.”
-CryptoAdventure’s calculator works in a similar way, but tracks activity across a greater number of exchanges than CoinMarketCap.
+For example, CoinMarketCap calculates “the total spot trading volume reported by all exchanges over the last 24 hours for that crypto asset.”
+CryptoAdventure’s calculator works similarly but tracks activity across a greater number of exchanges than CoinMarketCap.

-With that said, various indexes may report vastly different trading volumes for specific cryptos.
-At the time of writing, CryptoAdventure finds about $80 billion worth of Bitcoin traded over the last 24 hours, whereas CoinMarketCap reports only $34 billion.
-As a trader, it’s important to diversify your research for this metric to most accurately analyze the market.
+Various indexes may report vastly different trading volumes for specific cryptos.
+For example, at the time of writing, CryptoAdventure finds about $80 billion worth of Bitcoin traded over the last 24 hours, whereas CoinMarketCap reports only $34 billion.
+Therefore, as a trader, it’s important to diversify your research for this metric to analyze the market.

 Usefulness For Crypto Trading

-This metric helps predict the direction and movement of a cryptocurrency, and is an effective indicator of its current demand.
+This metric helps predict the direction and movement of a cryptocurrency and is an effective indicator of its current demand.
 As such, it helps traders predict the profitability of specific cryptos – especially in the short term.
-In fact, a CoinDesk poll in 2018 showed that trading volume was the most valued crypto market indicator among traders.
+A CoinDesk poll in 2018 showed that trading volume was the most valued crypto market indicator among traders.

 Higher trading volumes in the market lead to fair, non-distorted prices.
-Meanwhile, lower trading volume means that buyers and sellers cannot find an agreeable settlement price.
+Meanwhile, lower trading volume means buyers and sellers need help finding an agreeable settlement price.
 This can help create great arbitrage opportunities between low-volume and high-volume exchanges.

-More importantly, however, it helps traders identify points of resistance in the markets.
-Professional traders maintain that a crypto’s price and volume falling together could drain the markets.
+More importantly, it helps traders identify points of resistance in the markets.
+For example, professional traders maintain that a crypto’s price and volume falling together could drain the markets.
 Therefore, a reversal may happen soon.
-Alternatively, if prices are rising but volumes are falling, that can be bad news for bulls.
+Alternatively, if prices rise, but volumes fall, that can be bad news for bulls.

-Matt Thompson – Director of Business Development and Operations at Coinigy – sees volume as an imperative trading metric.
+Matt Thompson – Director of Business Development and Operations at Coinigy – sees volume as a crucial trading metric.

 “Volume is hands down the most important aspect outside of price… Even for many other technical indicators, volume can serve as confirmation or rejection of a given hypothesis,” he said.